 The Council has an Anti-Money Laundering policy in place, as well as a Whistleblowing policy; both of these policies were reviewed in 2021/22 and approved at the January 2022 meeting of the Standards and Resources Committee.
-Both policies were reviewed and found to be fit for purpose with only very minor changes.
-Both policies were disseminated to all staff and made available on the Council's website.
-The Council revised its Counter Fraud and Corruption Policy in November 2019.
+The Council last revised its Counter Fraud and Corruption Policy in November 2019.
+This policy is due to be revised in 2023 and once approved will be disseminated to staff and made available on the Council's website.
 Any issues regarding any of these policies are reported to the Council's Audit & Risk Committee.